 Arthritis is an inflammatory disease, it is a condition that affects joints and causes them to become swollen and painful.
 Furthermore, it makes moving around painful and uncomfortable.
 In simple terms, if your dog has arthritis it means that he/she has inflammation within certain areas and joints in his/her body.
 It can also affect several joints of the body at the same time.

-Arthritis makes the cartilage deteriorate and the fluids lubricating the joints loses their ability, which in turn causes friction in the bone surfaces.
-As a result, the surface of the bones are damaged and sometimes new bones begin to form around the joint.
+Arthritis makes the cartilage deteriorate and the fluids lubricating the joints lose their ability, which in turn causes friction in the bone surfaces.
+As a result, the surface of the bones is damaged and sometimes new bones begin to form around the joint.
 This makes any kind of movement very stiff and painful.

 Types of Arthritis

 Researchers have identified three types of arthritis.
-Each type has their respective treatment methods.
+Each type has its respective treatment methods.
 Having knowledge about them can be of great help if you want to keep your dog out of harm.

-Third and final type is called Immune-Mediated Polyarthritis or IMPA for short.
-It is caused by a ripple effect from weak immune system targeting joints.
+The third and final type is called Immune-Mediated Polyarthritis or IMPA for short.
+It is caused by a ripple effect from a weak immune system targeting joints.
 The cure for this depends on the illness leading to IMPA.

 Different Stages of Arthritis

 Different stages of Arthritis have different symptoms and different treatments.
 You can keep an eye open for these symptoms in your dog and take proper measures for them accordingly.